jsxgraph/website/download.md

 ### CDN

+**UPDATE 2020-03-28:** v1.00.0 is not yet available on CDNJS, we are working to resolve this problem.

 The easiest way to use JSXGraph is to link directly to the public installation available through the Content Distribution Network (CDN) **cdnjs**.
 Put the following code into the `<head>` block of your document:

 ```html